Dayton Drunk Driving Accident Attorney

 While driving under the influence of alcohol and drugs is a completely preventable occurrence, many drivers choose to get behind the wheel while intoxicated every year.
 Many of these drivers cause severe accidents, leading to thousands of injuries and deaths on streets throughout the United States and Ohio.

-If you are suffering from injuries due to a drunk driving accident in Dayton, contact Elk & Elk today to discuss your case.
+If you are suffering from injuries due to someone driving under the influence, contact a Dayton drunk driving accident attorney today to discuss your case.

 Why Choose Elk & Elk?

 At Elk & Elk, our clients trust us with their drunk driving lawsuit or insurance claim due to our commitment to our clients, affordable services, and proven results.

 - Our attorneys focus completely on our clients and we make decisions based on your needs and safety.
 We maintain open and honest communication throughout every step of your case.

 - Our attorneys have secured over $1 billion in settlements for our clients over our years of operation.